 I think we’re going to have to figure out how to get different generations to be willing to learn from each other.
 Older employees can teach some of these folks coming out of school the things that they know from experience, and the younger generations can teach technology and the other things that older generations would benefit from.

-Want to know more about HR trends in 2020?
+Want to know more about HR trends?